isabelyb/apalabrados/documentation.md

     6.7 Create App

+    6.7 Create Templates

      Create database in mongodb

     6.8 Install mongo create data base and conect with app pip3 install Flask-PyMongo

+make to input is saved in mongodb (without classifier)